JesseHantula/JokerPoker/documentation/functionalspecification.md

 ##### In the case of a tie (ie. two players have a three of a kind), the player with the higher card wins (ie. a player with three 10's beats a player with three 5's).

 ## Players
-##### There is only a one-player mode for this game, and the player can play against 1-5 bots.
+##### There is only a one-player mode for this game, where the player plays against 3 bots.

 ## Designed Functionalities
 #### Apply the following game structure: